Overview

 - The Drive: Harbor Freight Daytona Jack Stand Review

-- Jackpoint Jackstands — Only stand approaching a solid base design ($479/pair, sold out)
+- Jackpoint Jackstands — Wide aluminum platform design ($479/pair, sold out)